Didier Deschamps: Marseille

-On 5 May 2009, it was announced that Deschamps would be named manager of Marseille to the upcoming season which began on 1 July 2009.
+On 5 May 2009, it was announced that Deschamps would be named manager of Marseille for the upcoming season which began on 1 July 2009.
 In his first season, he managed them to their first Ligue 1 title in 18 years.
 His success had seen the Marseille manager linked to a return to Juventus, whose former president Giovanni Cobolli Gigli urged the club to bring back Deschamps to replace Ciro Ferrara.
 Ferrara was eventually replaced by Alberto Zaccheroni.
 On 29 June 2010, Deschamps signed a contract extension that would keep him at Marseille until June 2012.
 On 6 June 2011, he extended his contract again, this time until June 2014.
 On 13 March 2012, his Marseille side progressed to the Champions League quarter-finals for the first time since 1993 by beating Inter Milan.
 On 14 April 2012, Marseille won the Coupe de la Ligue for third time in a row after they beat Lyon 1–0 with Brandão scoring in extra-time.
 The victory also ended a winless run of 12 matches in all competitions.
 Deschamps was delighted with Marseille's Coupe de la Ligue triumph and added: "All title wins are beautiful, as they are difficult to achieve.
 This is the sixth in three years.
 For a club that had not won anything for 17 years, it is something to be proud of.
 The credit goes mostly to the players, but I also want to associate my staff with the victory.
 This is a great source of pride for me, even if it does not change the fact it has been a difficult season in Ligue 1."
 On 2 July 2012, Deschamps left the club by mutual agreement, citing their poor finish of tenth place in 2011–12.